ultimatemember/Extended/um-cover-photo/README.md

-## Ultimate Member - Enable Profile Photo in Register form
+## Ultimate Member - Enable Cover Photo in Register form

 Enable users to upload their cover photo in Register form